zeekus/textfiles/howto_debug_puppet.md

 # How to debug Yaml variables.
 Yaml varabibles get set in either eymal or yaml files.

-Lookups can be used to query thme from the 'puppet server'.
+Lookups can be used to query from the 'puppet server'.
 Here are some examples.

+## 1. Querying Common data

 ```
 ---